-John Locke and Algernon Sidney: A Bible-based Defense of Equality and Popular Sovereignty for the American Founders
+John Locke and Algernon Sidney: A Bible-based Defense of Equality and Popular Sovereignty for the Declaration

 Two thinkers who had a significant influence on founding-era Americans and the principle of civil liberty were Enlightenment-era philosophers John Locke and Algernon Sidney.
 These philosophers articulated from the Bible and Bible-based writings the secularized principles of equality and popular sovereignty or the people’s rule, concepts asserted in the U. S. Declaration of Independence.